aurelienpierreeng/VirtualSecretary/docs/index.md

         * SPF and DKIM checks (very reliable, yet few email providers do it…),
         * SpamAssassin headers,
         * your self-trained AI classifier,
-    * program auto-responders:
+    * program email auto-responders:
         * put up vacation notices that start and end automatically at specified dates,
-        * notify your correspondents that they are n-th in your backlog queue, based on the count of unread emails in your box,
+        * notify your correspondents that they are n-th in your backlog queue, based on the count of unread emails in your mailbox,
         * detect questions and topics in incoming emails and send back automatic responses with the most relevant pages from your search engine,
     * mirror/duplicate notifications from third-party services on your mailbox:
         * when a new Instagram comment comes in, mirror it on a dedicated mailbox folder, respecting threading hierarchy and authors,

-!!! note
-    The AI language models used by Virtual Secretary are memory- and power-efficient methods from before 2015, they will run with reasonable runtimes on servers and old desktop computers, and don't use GPU.
-The AI layer uses Python modules interfacing with parallelized C code, so the heavy-lifting is done by compiled code.

-    Virtual Secretary uses no LLM and provides no chat bot.

 ---

+{==

+__Virtual Secretary is meant to help surviving in World of constant information overload and overstimulation,__ by connecting sollicitations to knowledge in a structured, automated way.

+It may greatly help neurodivergent people (autistic, ADHD, dys-*) by prefiltering, sorting and finally reducing sollicitations.

+It is the missing piece for when you have complete documentations & FAQs and people still don't read them.

+==}

+---

+## The pitch

 > __Secretary__: _a person who works in an office, working for another person, dealing with mail and phone calls, keeping records, arranging meetings with people, etc._ ([Oxford dictionnary](https://www.oxfordlearnersdictionaries.com/definition/english/secretary?q=secretary))